All the Symptoms of Catatonia

 - Medical conditions: Catatonia may be a sign of an underlying medical condition such as Parkinson's disease, infectious diseases or neurological problems.
 The person with catatonia that carries an underlying medical condition will only present catatonia symptoms every now and then and will have lucid periods.

-If you'd like to read similar articles to All the Symptoms of Catatonia, we recommend you browse around our Mental health category.
+If you want to read similar articles to All the Symptoms of Catatonia, we recommend you visit our Mental health category.